tsaad-dev/te/drafts/te-types-update/draft-busi-teas-te-types-update.md

 - {{yang-update}} defines only the diff between the revision of the ietf-te-types YANG module proposed in this document and the revision of the ietf-te-types YANG module published in {{!RFC8776}}.

 In order to allow all the YANG toolchain to keep working by extracting the revision of the ietf-te-types YANG module proposed in this document, this revision is provided by {{yang-code}}.
 This text is intended not to be subject to the review of this document.

+## Requirements Notation

+   The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

 ## Terminology